CornetPanique86/xxlsteve.net/content/en/blog/minecraft-but-gravity-flips-every-minute/index.md

 How to start:
 {{< /hanchor >}}

-{{< figure src="https://my.mcpedl.com/storage/addons/4821/images/minecraft-but-gravity-flips-every-minute_2.png" caption="To start the challenge, simply write /function start in the chat!" class="figurePopup" >}}
+{{< figure src="https://my.mcpedl.com/storage/addons/4821/images/minecraft-but-gravity-flips-every-minute_2.png" caption="To start the challenge, simply write /function start in the chat!" class="figurePopup imagePopup" >}}

 For the credits, write */function credits*